 This is a gift that you should feel quite confident in giving.
 Perhaps the recipient has mentioned a few times that they would like you to show them how to start a blog or knit socks.
 Make a nice card up detailing the gift and even suggest some dates that you’re available.

 - Music Lessons

-- Personal Taxes If you’re one of those enjoys filing taxes people, like me, offer to help a friend that loathes the paperwork.
+- Personal Taxes If you’re one of those who enjoys filing taxes, people like me offer to help a friend that loathes the paperwork.

 Who couldn’t use an extra set of hands for a project?
 Offering your help for a big task is a wonderful gift for friends and family.

-Be sure to offer an amount of time that you can reasonably fit in your schedule.
+Be sure to offer an amount of time that you can reasonably fit into your schedule.

 - Pet Sitting